Beefsteak: Types

 A steak made from the diaphragm.
 Very flavorful, but also rather tough.
 It is a part of the plate (situated at the cow's abdomen), and is long, thick and tender.
 Skirt steaks are not to be confused with flank steaks because they are near the sirloin and shank.
 Skirt steaks are used in many international cuisines.
 Mexican cuisine uses the cut for fajitas and arrachera.
-In the United Kingdom it is often used as filling for Cornish pasties alongside vegetables such as carrots and potatoes.
-In Chinese cuisine it is used for stir-fries, in Spanish cuisine the steak is prepared as churrasco, and Italian cuisine uses skirt steak for making bolognese sauce alongside with tomatoes.
+In the United Kingdom it is often used as filling for Cornish pasties alongside potatoes, swede and onions.
+In Chinese cuisine it is used for stir-fries, in Spanish cuisine the steak is prepared as churrasco, and Italian cuisine uses skirt steak for making bolognese sauce along with tomatoes.